 Conclusion

 The framework has three parts.
 The weekly sync removes the burden of implicit expectations.
 The career-priority rotation prevents scorekeeping about who sacrificed more.
 The shared boundary agreements protect specific relationship time from work colonization.
-Together, they create a system that can flex when one career demands spike without assuming the relationship will automatically flex back into place.

 The paradox dual-career couples eventually discover: protecting the partnership isn’t a sacrifice from your career strategy.
 It is your career strategy.
 Neither career survives long if the foundation underneath it crumbles.